WWW: What, When, Where to Compute-in-Memory: Abstract

 Matrix multiplication is the dominant computation during Machine Learning (ML) inference.
 To efficiently perform such multiplication operations, Compute-in-memory (CiM) paradigms have emerged as a highly energy efficient solution.
 However, integrating compute in memory poses key questions, such as 1) \textit{What type of CiM to use}: Given a multitude of CiM design characteristics, determining their suitability from architecture perspective is needed.
 2) \textit{When to use CiM}: ML inference includes workloads with a variety of memory and compute requirements, making it difficult to identify when CiM is more beneficial than standard processing cores.
 3) \textit{Where to integrate CiM}: Each memory level has different bandwidth and capacity, creating different data reuse opportunities for CiM integration.

-To answer such questions regarding on-chip CiM integration for accelerating ML workloads, we use an analytical architecture-evaluation methodology where we tailor the dataflow mapping.
+To answer such questions regarding on-chip CiM integration for accelerating ML workloads, we use an analytical architecture-evaluation methodology with tailored mapping algorithm.
 The mapping algorithm aims to achieve highest weight reuse and reduced data movements for a given CiM prototype and workload.
-Next, we integrate CiM prototypes, including both analog and digital designs, into the cache levels of a tensor-core-like architecture.
-Our experiments show that CiM integrated memory improves energy efficiency by up to $3.4 \times$ and throughput by up to $15.6 \times$ compared to established baseline with INT-8 precision.
+Our analysis considers the integration of CiM prototypes into the cache levels of a tensor-core-like architecture, and shows that CiM integrated memory improves energy efficiency by up to $3.4 \times$ and throughput by up to $15.6 \times$ compared to established baseline with INT-8 precision.
 We believe the proposed work provides insights into \textit{what} type of CiM to use, and \textit{when} and \textit{where} to optimally integrate it in the cache hierarchy for efficient matrix multiplication.